 We tell stories with images as well as with words.
 Decisions on how to illustrate a story—whether with video, portraits, journalistic photography or stock photography—are made by the Director of Digital Communications in consultation with the story’s writer and the Editorial Director, based on needs, usage and resources.

-Writers file completed stories by emailing them to either the Editorial Director or the Assistant Editor (the project management tool indicates which of these editors is assigned to which story).
+Writers file completed stories by emailing them to the assigned editor.
 Edited stories will be returned to the writer for further work, if necessary.
-Once there is a final version, it is the writer’s job to send the final text to the Director of Digital Communications, copying the Editorial Director.
+Once there is a final version, the writer sends the final text to the Director of Digital Communications, copying the Editorial Director.

 Videographers and photographers file completed assignments by sending them to the Director of Digital Communications.

-Once a story is posted, writers should send a link to those who are featured in the article.
+Once a story is posted, writers send a link to those featured in the article.

 It can be helpful to think of national news sites as our main competition, as we are vying with these sites (and with a multitude of other media) for the limited time and attention of our readers.
 What would make you, the reader, spend more time with an Amherst story than a New York Times or CNN story?
 This is a useful question to consider throughout the editorial process.
 Our news site is valuable only when an audience engages with it.
 We aim not only to produce first-rate content but to ensure its broad reach.
 Amherst is brimming with rich stories—stories to be found inside classrooms, labs and offices; on the athletic fields and courts; around tables in Valentine and chairs on the Main Quad; in every performance space; and beyond.
 In our daily work to seek out and convey such stories, we are most successful when we serve the reader above all else.